ttslr/niy/examples/speech_commands_spectrogram/README.md

 To reduce the amount of computation, we limit the size of spectrogram to 128×128, so the model can be defined as follow:
 <div><img src="files/model.png" /></div>

+Run this model, you will get a test accuracy around 90% after 20 minutes

 Reference
 ----